mvolkmann/blog/src/swift/ARKit.md

 - Click the "+" in the upper-right.
 - Choose an anchor such as "Horizontal".
   This creates an initial scene containing a single white cube.
-- To remove the cube, tap the shape and press the delete key.
+- To remove the cube, tap it and press the delete key.
-  Alternatively, tap the shape, tap it again to get a popup of options, and tap "Delete".
+  Alternatively, tap the cube, tap it again to get a popup of options, and tap "Delete".
 - To delete the thing (what is it?) that was below the cube, use the same steps.